 - Alumni of the Last Three Years (ALTY) Scholarship Recent Hood alums, who graduated with a bachelor's degree in the last three years, are welcomed back to campus (or online) to pursue a graduate degree.
 ALTY scholars will benefit from the following: last three credits at no cost, undergraduate credits applied to master's degrees (based on major and grad degree), expedited admission decision for recent alumni, priority consideration for TA/GA positions, and more.
 To learn more about the ALTY program, email firstname.lastname@example.org.

 - The Association of Medical Diagnostics Manufacturers Scholarship Established in 2010 by the Association of Medical Diagnostics Manufacturers, this scholarship fund provides annual scholarships in the area of Regulatory Compliance for Hood College students.
 The funds are intended to assist students in need of financial support for their education and to contribute to the quality of future regulatory affairs professionals.
 Recipients are selected based on their enrollment and performance in key related courses (e.g., BMS 542).

-- The Biomedical Science Alumni Graduate Scholarship Established in 2019 by Ann L. Boyd, professor of biology, and supported by alumni of the biomedical science program, the scholarship shall be awarded annually to a graduate student enrolled in the program who works full-time, has completed at least 12 credits of coursework, and has a minimum GPA of 3.3, to assist with the cost of two academic classes per year.
+- The Dr. Ann L. Boyd Biomedical Science Graduate Scholarship Established in 2019 by Ann L. Boyd, professor emerita of biology, and supported by alumni of the biomedical science program, the scholarship shall be awarded annually to a graduate student enrolled in the program who works full-time, has completed at least 12 credits of coursework, and has a minimum GPA of 3.3, to assist with the cost of two academic classes per year.

 - The Ceramic Arts & Technology Graduate Scholarship Established in 2013 by ceramics instructor Philip Berneburg, the scholarship fund shall be used to assist with student costs associated with taking graduate-level ceramic arts classes.